What is Animal Law?

 Legally, animals are considered as property.
 Because of this status and the economic and other vested interests that humans have in animals, this has led to wide scale abuse.

-In addition to the abuse and cruelty suffered at the hands of humans, animals face a multitude of other threats including habitat loss, climate change, invasive species, poaching, trafficking and extinction.
+In addition to the abuse and cruelty suffered at the hands of humans, animals face a multitude of other threats including habitat loss, destruction and fragmentation, climate change, poaching, trafficking, extinction and various others.

 What About People?

 We recognise that animal suffering and exploitation does not only affect animals, but affects people too.
 Animal issues are fundamentally linked with human issues.
 Animals and humans have intrinsic value and deserve to be legally protected.